AlexisHuvier/genutilities/README.md

-# jsonutils
+# gen-utilities

-A lib to use json easly.
+A lib to code in python easily.

 ## Dependencies